What is password hashing?

-This year hasn't been great for information safety, to put it lightly — 2019 is on track to become the worst year for data breaches on record.
-And it's no wonder why.
-Reports about serious security weaknesses in some of the biggest tech companies worldwide are coming out every other week.
+The past few years have not been great for information safety.
+Data breaches seem to make the headlines every other day.
+So it's no wonder that reports about serious security weaknesses in some of the biggest tech companies worldwide are coming out every other week.

-In this year alone, two tech giants admitted to major security flaws in their systems.
+Back in 2019, two tech giants admitted to major security flaws in their systems.
 Facebook admitted that it stored millions of Instagram users' passwords in plain text.
 A few months later, Google revealed the same about their G Suite users.
 But why is it such a big deal to keep passwords in plain text?
-And how are they supposed to be stored?
+And how should they be stored?

 If passwords are kept in plain text, anyone with internal access can see them.
 Not to mention that if the database gets breached, hackers would also see the credentials in plain view.
-So any company that follows at least basic security practices will never actually keep your passwords in its database.
+So any company that follows at least basic security practices will never actually keep your passwords in plain text.

 But how does hashing work exactly?
 Hashing is a one-way function to scramble data — it takes readable text and transforms it into a completely different string of characters with a set length.